Ossama98/CovidRunner/README.md

 # CovidRunner

+### Presentation
+CovidRunner is a game where the main goal is to finish a map(only one was created) without getting infected by any virus.
+The player is a person(a box) who tries to avoid any contact with viruses(spheres).

 ### How to play:
     Press space to see the player(currently just a box) running.
     Press q to go to the left.